OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-21.md

 The violence of the wicked will carry them away, because they refuse to act justly.

 ## Proverbs 21:8
-The way of the guilty is crooked, but the conduct of the pure is upright.
+The path of the guilty is twisted, but the actions of the pure are straightforward.

 ## Proverbs 21:9
 Better to live on the corner of a roof than to share a house with a contentious woman.